 Combining the two recipes resulted in a fairly white top which didn't sink plus a very flavorful cake base (Magnolia's).
 If you try it, let me know.
 The only problem with the recipe is that you might have a little filling left over.

-- 3/4 cup unsweetened Dutch process cocoa powder – Hershey’s Dark
+- ¼ cup unsweetened Dutch process cocoa powder 24 grams

 - 1 teaspoon baking soda

-- Preheat oven to 350 degrees F. and line 18 muffin cups with paper liners.
+- Preheat oven to 350 degrees F. and line 18 to 20 muffin cups with paper liners.

 - Beat the cream cheese, sugar and salt until smooth.
 Add the egg whites and stir or beat on low speed just until mixed; stir in the sour cream and chocolate chips.
 Set aside.

 - Bake on center rack for about 25 minutes.
+They should puff up quite a bit and fall as they cool.
 Let cool in cupcake pan for 30 minutes and then transfer to the refrigerator to chill.
-Makes 18
+Makes 18 to 20.